piranna/piranna.github.io/pages/hire-me.md

 - Co-workers are technically as good as me or better, so I can be able to learn from them, or they have initiative and are eager to learn and improve themselves

+As cleary explained at https://mailchi.mp/bonillaware/sabotear-tu-empresa, these points are a direct result of having a motivated team, and that's a responsability of the company itself:

+> To motivate our team members -beyond a correct retribution- we only need to
+> create an environment where they can do their work well, where each time they
+> can do it better and, in addition, they contribute to a purposse whom they
+> believe, beyond earn more and more money.

 #### Do you currently have a job?
 What do you like and dislike about it?